KsymenaPoradzisz/AccretionCurrentsJulia/README.md

  julia Schwarzschild.jl
 ```

 Then insert values for beta, velocity and the radius of the area shown in animation.
-All these numbers should be passed as Float64 (so no 1/2, strings and so on)
+All these numbers should be passed as Float64/Int (so no 1/2, strings and etc).
+Remember that v should be inserted as a negative number and abs(v)<1.

 2. After generating data one should have obtain a file named with a pattern: 'data\_Schw\_beta\_\$(β)\_v\_\$(v)\_dim\_\$(a_box)\_\$(timestamp_for_file).csv' in the working directory
 3. To generate animation, run in terminal: